 Plush, padded bar tape can give an extra bit of comfort over worn, well-used tape.
 Learn from the pro’s – in races over rougher terrain, they sometimes use double wrapped bars for extra comfort.
 Double wrapping bars can also give a more natural grip for those with bigger hands.
-Alternatively, gel pads can be fitted under the bar tape to absorb road shock and dampen vibration.
+Alternatively, there is a wide range of thicker bar tapes available.
+Lizard Skin DSP range includes various levels of padded plushness up to a whopping 4.6mm thick (below).
+Gel pads can also be fitted under the bar tape to absorb road shock and dampen vibration.

 Every rider finds a different level of comfort in every saddle.
 There are no set rules.
 We all have different width sit bones and different levels of sensitivity in that area.
 The style of rider we are and type of events we may indulge in, also guide our choices.
 Luckily, to keep everyone happy, there are a broad range of saddles available.
 Saddles are designed for a wide range of bike riders and types of riding.
 Saddle comfort is not only down to the specific saddle either: Seat height, fore and aft positioning on the post and angle of the top of the seat also come into play.
 The padding in your shorts can also have a large effect on the comfort of your saddle.
 Short pads need to protect not just for the sit bones, but to the whole ‘under carriage’ area.
 Riding too upright, or too stretched out, can also make saddles uncomfortable.
 Adjusting the ‘fore’ and ‘aft’ position of the saddle or changing stem length can help with this.
 Our ‘How to choose the correct size road bike’ blog could also help – read it here.